1Copenut/c3-eleventy/src/posts/blog-post.md

 ---
-title: Continuum Design.
-Back Again!
+title: My first blog post
 ---

 This is a paragraph of text.